Free Services

 When you borrow a Chromebook, you are responsible for it, so don’t leave it unattended.
 A $350 replacement fee will be issued if the Chromebook is lost.

 Borrow a Computer lets you take home a Library Chromebook for up to three weeks.
 Whether you want to work on a project, take an online course, meet virtually with friends, or search the web for information, our Chromebooks can help you get it done.
-All you need is a valid Library membership and an internet connection at home.
+All you need is a Library Card verified with Photo ID and an internet connection at home.

 Use our free Wi-Fi on a Chromebook or your personal devices.